mainej/schema-voyager/README.md

 ![connections diagram](doc/collections_diagram.png)

-Drill into an aggregate or enum to see the attributes or constants that it contains, as well as a more focused diagram of how it is connected to other collections.
+Drill into an aggregate or enum to see the attributes or constants that it contains, as well as a more focused diagram of how it's connected to other collections.

 ![aggregate](doc/aggregate.png)